Local Routing on a Convex Polytope in R^3: Routing Algorithm

-The header of any packet has the labels of both the destination and the pseudo-destination.
+The header of any packet includes the destination and the pseudo-destination labels.
 Let a packet be routed from vertex $p$ located on $\delta_i$ to pseudo-destination $q$ located on $\delta_i$.
 Then, two vectors defining the plane $\eta$ orthogonal to $\delta_i'$ containing both $p$ and $q$ are stored in the packet header.
-The direction encoded in one of these two vectors lets the packet be guided towards $q$ at each of the intermediate vertices as part of reaching a vertex $v'$ bounding the face of $P$ containing $q$.
-The line segment $pq$ is the result of projecting an edge of the spanner $G'$ on $P$.
+The direction encoded in one of these two vectors guides the packet towards $q$ at each intermediate vertex, eventually reaching a vertex $v'$ bounding the face of $P$ containing $q$.
+The line segment $pq$ is the result of projecting an edge of the spanner $G'$ on $\partial P$.
 Once the packet reaches $v'$, the routing tables at $v'$ determine both the next pseudo-destination and the corresponding plane, and these fields in the packet header are set accordingly.

-Apart from these, the packet header will also save information required for routing according to \cite{conf/spaa/ThorupZwick01}.
-Suppose a representative vertex $v$ of $P$ received a packet.
-Then we determine the corresponding representative point $v'$ of $P'$ from $v$.
-This information is saved with $v$ during the preprocessing step.
-By applying the algorithm for the routing phase in \cite{conf/spaa/ThorupZwick01} with $v'$ and the routing information relevant for the algorithm in \cite{conf/spaa/ThorupZwick01} saved in the packet header, we determine the next hop $w'$ on $P'$ for the packet.
-We note that $w'$ is either the point resulting from projecting a representative vertex $w$ of $P$ or $w'$ is a Steiner point on $P'$.
-In case of the former, the packet is forwarded to $w$.
-For the latter, the packet is forwarded to the marked vertex corresponding to $w'$ that is close to the point of intersection of the plane orthogonal to $\delta_i'$ containing $v'$ and $w'$.